10/28/19 Update: Updates to the map, touring strategies, FastPass+ priority, touring plans, etc.

 FASTPASS+ AT EPCOT

 FastPass+ at Epcot is divided into two tiers.
 Guests may initially select only one Tier 1 experience.
 Test Track is the highest priority because waits are longest, they are the hardest FP+ to acquire, and FP+ makes it easier to ride should the attraction go down for technical difficulties.
 Frozen gets the nod now that capacity at Soarin’ has increased and waits are down.
 Test Track is typically more convenient to ride in standby first thing, so some guests may still elect to use FastPass+ at Frozen instead.
-Those willing to ride Test Track in single rider may also favor using FP+ at elsewhere.
-Character Spot is currently a smart 4th FastPass+ selection.
+Those willing to ride Test Track in single rider may also favor using FP+ elsewhere.

 Tier 1 (Choose One)